 See the steps to make a gorgeous magnolia wreath from freshly cut Magnolia Grandiflora leaves and incense cedar for fragrance.
 This attractive wreath works well for fall and through the holidays due to the rich, rusty brown indumentum on the underside of the magnolia leaves.
 When made with wire, this wreath will last well throughout the fall and winter months, and burnish to a lovely copper colour as it ages.

-I love experimenting with different wreaths, but one of my favourite plants to work with is Magnolia Grandiflora because of the gorgeous, long-lasting foliage.
-I couldn’t be happier with how this one turned out!
 The glossy leaves with textured undersides create an interesting contrast that looks unique and eye-catching while still maintaining the classic natural look of a fresh wreath.
-I have made many wreaths with fresh magnolia leaves, and the age to a coppery brown colour that makes the wreath even more charming.
+I have made many wreaths with fresh magnolia leaves, and they age to a coppery brown colour that makes the wreath even more charming.

 Magnolias have an interesting botanical characteristic called indumentum, which is a layer of trichomes or small hairy looking bristles covering an area of a plant (in the case of magnolias, it is on the underside of the leaves).
 Indumentum works to protect plants from insects and help to control water absorption and sun damage.

-While many magnolias are prized in the spring for their scented blooms, Magnolia Grandiflora is known for its foliage.
-It has attractive, dark green leaves with a rusty brown color peeking out from underneath.
-The glossy green of the leaves would be attractive enough on its own, but the underside of each leaf is often covered with a thick brown or rust colored indumentum which creates a textural quality that looks like velvet.
+The glossy green of the leaves would be attractive enough on its own, but the underside of each leaf is often covered with a thick brown or rust-colored indumentum, which creates a textural quality that looks like velvet.

-How to Make a Fresh Magnolia Wreath
+How to Make a Magnolia Wreath

 Materials

-- Magnolia Grandiflora branches with leaves intact
+- Magnolia grandiflora branches with leaves intact

 - Wire wreath form